Project-MONAI/MONAI/docs/source/lazy_resampling.rst

 ^^^^^^^^^^^

 A number of new arguments have been added to existing properties, which we'll go over in detail here.
-In particular, we'll focus on :class:`monai.transforms.compose.Compose` and :class:`LazyTrait<monai.transforms.traits.LazyTrait>`/ :class:`LazyTransform<monai.transforms.transform.LazyTransform>` and the way that they interact with each other.
+In particular, we'll focus on :class:`Compose<monai.transforms.compose.Compose`> and :class:`LazyTrait<monai.transforms.traits.LazyTrait>`/ :class:`LazyTransform<monai.transforms.transform.LazyTransform>` and the way that they interact with each other.

 Compose
 +++++++

-:class:`monai.transforms.compose.Compose<Compose>` gains a number of new arguments that can be used to control resampling behaviour.
+:class:`Compose<monai.transforms.compose.Compose>` gains a number of new arguments that can be used to control resampling behaviour.
 Each of them is covered in its own section: